Are you Hospitalented?

-Who will be the first chapter to be founded in 2017?
+Who will be the next chapter founded?
 If you are interested please email email@example.com

 In a world that is dominated by cooking competitions we thought it was important to give students and staff a chance to show their skills.
 Each HC is created for the people who will participate in it.
 Some traditional challenges include: